emrgen/authbase/README.md

 # Add database to an organization
 # with separate db set, on migrate the organization will be migrated to the database
-authbase org db set --org=org --db-url=postgres://user:password@localhost:5432/db
+authbase org db set ---p=project-id --db-url=postgres://user:password@localhost:5432/db

 # Add migration db to an organization
-authbase org migration db set --org=org --db-url=postgres://user:password@localhost:5432/db
+authbase org migration db set ---p=project-id --db-url=postgres://user:password@localhost:5432/db

 # Migrate an organization
-authbase org migrate --org=org
+authbase org migrate ---p=project-id

 ############################################
 # Provider commands